Yorkshire Bank Conveyancing Panel Information

 my firm’s membership of the Yorkshire Bank conveyancing panel was suspended but was reinstated on appeal, do I need to disclose this information on my application for CQS accreditation?

-It would be advisable to supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not negatively affect your firm’s application but gives the CQS team viability as to what has happened.
+It would be advisable to provide details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
+This should not negatively affect your firm’s application but gives the Law Society a complete picture of what has occured.

-I am on the Yorkshire Bank conveyancing panel and scheduled to complete a purchase shortly.
-My papers do not include a Mortgage Deed for the client to execute.
-Who do I contact at Yorkshire Bank to request substitute deeds?
+I am on the Yorkshire Bank conveyancing panel and all set to complete a remortgage shortly.
+I can not locate a Mortgage Deed for the client to execute.
+Who do I contact at Yorkshire Bank to get a duplicate Deed?

-You need to get in touch with Yorkshire Bank to obtain standard documents.
-The CML Handbook contains an express section for banks to reveal who to contact to obtain standard documents.
+You would be advised to get in touch with Yorkshire Bank to obtain standard documents.
+The The Council of Mortgage Lenders Handbook incorporates an express question for banks to enumerate who to contact to obtain standard documents.
 Yorkshire Bank in their Part 2’s state:

 Find a Lawyer on the Yorkshire Bank Conveyancing Panel